rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 - `winName`: the window name, assigned to the window by the `CreateWin` or `create_win` function
 - `winID`: the ID number of the interface or script window obtained with the `get_window_under_mouse` function, or 0 for the current game interface
 - `flag`: the flag to change (see `WIN_FLAG_*` constants in **define_extra.h**)
-- `value`: True - set the flag, False - unset the flag
+- `value`: True - sets the flag; False - unsets the flag

 ----
 #### get_text_width